 The variations to enhance a regular cup of tea are endless.
 Some of the most delicious and authentic blends consist of a half dozen to a dozen ingredients, including tea, flowers, herbs, fruits, and sweetener.
 I know it can be hard to source all those ingredients, so I will introduce 3 easiest pairings of the widely used Chinese herbal flowers – chrysanthemum, rosebud and osmanthus – with green tea, white tea and black tea.

-I used the traditional tea line from Teatulia to create this recipe.
-As you can see from the photo above, this is a Teatulia pyramid tea bag containing their organic white tea.
+I used the traditional tea line from Teatulia, consisting of organic black tea, white tea and green tea, to create this recipe.
+The photo above is a Teatulia pyramid tea bag containing their organic white tea.
 Each pairing I will explain below is made from only 1 kind of herbal flower and 1 kind of tea.
 So you don’t need to have all 3 flowers and all 3 teas to make this recipe.

 Each pairing has its distinct flavour profile and healing benefits.
 I will leave it to you to choose which one you want to make.
 But if you want to know my preference, you will have to be patient and read on – I am saving my favourite to the end.

 Chrysanthemum flower and green tea are a classic pairing consumed in the east.
 Both chrysanthemum and green tea are commonly known by the Chinese to have cooling properties and promote fluid production.
 Therefore this floral tea combination is used in the hot summer days, as well as the dry autumn and spring days.